gregsqueeb/Frame-48/README.md

 # [VIA Configurator Layout](https://usevia.app/)
 I have created a VIA Configurator design for the board as well so it is easier to see what you are editing.
 You can upload the JSON file in [this folder](</VIA Files>) to the [Design tab](https://usevia.app/#/design) of VIA Configurator

+# 💖 Inspiration and Thanks 💖
+Huge shout out to [Victor Luchachi](https://victorlucachi.ro/) who makes absolutely beautiful products and renders.
+The design language of this build is based off of his Void Ergo S keyboard and his VOID 16 build was my very first keyboard build.

+Thank you so much to [Joe Scotto](https://www.youtube.com/joescotto) for his awesome videos on handwiring keyboards.
+His pictures on reddit inspired me to use copper wiring on my build which ended up making the wiring process much easier and looks much much cleaner.

+A massive fanboy shoutout to [WorkLouder](https://worklouder.cc/) for creating an absolutely beautiful and high quality product.
+The design of your keyboards and keycaps are amazing!